in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ### Spring JDBC

 - Spring JDBC provides a layer on top of JDBC
-- It used concepts like JDBCTemplate
+- It used concepts like JDBCTemplate.
-- Typically needs lesser number of lines compared to JDBC as following are simplified
+- typically needs a lesser number of lines compared to JDBC as the following are simplified.
-   - mapping parameters to queries
+   - mapping parameters to queries.
    - liquidating resultsets to beans